-Tuition Fees for Marist-Sion College are fully inclusive of Subject, Camp, Excursion levies, Laptop and Digital Text provision.
-Examples of the type of Non-Tuition charges that may be applicable are:
+Education Fees for Marist-Sion College are fully inclusive of curriculum program and resources, digital learning program and texts, students laptop, ICT support, capital buildings programs, incursions and excursions and compulsory camps.
+Examples of the type of Non-Education Fee charges that may be applicable are:

 - Laptop Damage;

 - School Property Damage etc.

 The Colleges preferred payment method is Direct Debit.
 Alternative arrangements can be made by contacting the College.

 If you have any questions regarding Tuition Fees please contact the Fees Department at the College on 03 5623 5944 or email firstname.lastname@example.org

 Education Fees for the year are charged annually, as advised on the Education Fee Schedule and are payable in full by 30 November each year.
 Direct Debit is the preferred method of payment.

 Non-Education Fee Charges

 All Non-Education Fee charges will be billed to the Education Fees account.